-My interesting places are not always in the centre of activity.
+My interesting places are not always in the main centre of tourism activity.

 I had seen that there was an agricultural show being held in the fairground in Boyeros on the outskirts of Havana - and so I had to go.